 Whilst it does take some getting used to a thin towel, if you’re used to the fluffy variety, you’ll soon be swung round to the pros of these types of towels.
 I love that they don’t take long to dry.
 Damp towels hanging around your bathroom for hours soon becomes a thing of the past.

 Storing your towels also takes up less room in your home – which is great if you live in a small space.
 The Ekin towel, for example, is as big as a bath sheet but it rolls or folds down to about a quarter of the size.
-This also means they are great for travelling or for trips to the beach or for wild swimming – taking up less space in your bag.
+This also means they are great for travelling or for trips to the beach or for wild swimming – taking up much less space in your bag.
+More room for snacks!

 Buy Luks towels from Wearth*, from £35.